USEPA/epanet-manual/docs/4_EPANET_workspace.rst

   |                                   | objects that fall within the      |
   |                                   | outlined region of the map        |
   +-----------------------------------+-----------------------------------+
+..

 **View Menu**

    The View Menu controls how the network map is viewed.
+The controls for the View Menu are shown in :numref:`table-View_Menu_Controls` below.

+.. _table-View_Menu_Controls:
+.. table:: View Menu Controls

   +--------------+-----------------------------------------------------------+
   | *Command*    | *Description*                                             |